ISISComputingGroup/EPICS-WinDDE/README.md

 The driver works by exposing asyn parameters as DDE items in a "getPV" topic.
 The name of the DDE service is specified via the WinDDEConfigure() command in st.cmd

-The asyn parameters are created dynamically, there is no need to have these specified in the driver source code itself.
+The asyn parameters are created dynamically, there is no need to have these specified and compiled in the driver source code itself.
 Instead just reference the parameter name in the EPICS DB file you load from st.cmd and it will get created automatically at init time.
 The only caveat is that you need to make sure the asyn "address" parameter is specified correctly as this is used to decide on the data type for the parameter.